Featuring Norway and Denmark

 This tour is specially designed for a small group of 16 to 24 Smithsonian travelers and offers outstanding travel value.
 Prices include airfare, airline taxes, fuel surcharges, and departure fees.

-Travel on and off the beaten path in Scandinavia’s cosmopolitan cities and breathtaking landscapes and experience the Midnight Sun as it illuminates long summer days.
-In Denmark’s Copenhagen stroll the historic streets, see City Hall Square, and behold the dazzling crown jewels at Rosenborg Palace.
-Visit the nearby port city of Elsinore, immortalized in Shakespeare’s Hamlet, and tour Karen Blixen’s house and museum.
+Travel on and off the beaten path in Scandinavia’s cosmopolitan cities and spectacular landscapes, and experience the Midnight Sun as it illuminates long summer days.

 Arrive in the Danish capital and transfer to your hotel with time to relax.
 This evening, meet your fellow travelers, Smithsonian Journeys Expert, and Tour Director during a welcome dinner at Copenhagen's festive Tivoli Gardens.
 (1D)